Knee Arthritis: Causes, Symptoms, and Treatments

 Knee arthritis is a condition that directly affects the joints of the knee.
 This occurs when the cartilage that joins the shin and thigh bones begins to wear away.
 Since one of the main functions of cartilage is to absorb shock and promote mobility, losing some of its density can rid it of its shock-absorbing qualities.
 As a result, the shin and leg bones start rubbing against each other, causing great discomfort, inflammation, and stiffness to occur.

 In order to treat knee arthritis, the people affected by this condition need to get diagnosed, as this will help them see the severity of their case and push them to take the proper precautions.
-Generally, someone suffering from knee arthritis can lessen their pain by beginning to exercise.
-Additionally, using custom sneaker orthotics while working out, will greatly decrease your pain.
+Generally, someone suffering from knee arthritis can lessen their knee pain by beginning to exercise.
+Additionally, using custom sneaker orthotics while working out, will greatly decrease your knee pain.
 And if you are looking for a low impact exercise, swimming in our waterproof orthotics is another premium solution.

 Since obesity is a leading factor to this condition, it is recommended to lose a significant amount of weight in order to release the knee of unnecessary pressure.
 In addition to this, exercising is a great way to strengthen the muscles around the knee, as it helps the legs properly maintain weight and become more flexible.
 Be sure to discuss each of these possibilities with your medical care provider.

 Perhaps the most used means of treatment for knee arthritis pain is taking anti-inflammatory drugs such as Advil, Tylenol, or Aleve.
 However, these pain killers only offer a temporary fix and tend to stop being as effective over a large period of time.
 For more information about how inflammatory drugs affect you, contact your doctor.